 - Percentage of remaining loan balance – This can be anywhere from 10 to as much as 40 percent.
 Do the math.
 If you have a 20 percent prepayment fee and currently owe $23,000 on the small business loan, then you can expect to pay a $4,600 fee on top of your loan balance, to the tune of $27,600.

 - Lump-sum, 90-day option, to pay early – If you exercise an early payoff in the first 90-days of a short term business loan, you may be assessed a fee for this option.
 The fee is generally attributed to a portion of the loan interest.
 Ask your lender for a copy of your amortization schedule, which shows what you’ve paid and what you owe, along with any additional fees.

 - Short term loan penalties and other fees to watch for – While not as common, some small business loans include short term penalties and other fees, which may be calculated on a sliding fee scale.
 Longer loans with fixed-rates are most prone to see this type of penalty so that you may be in the clear with a short-term loan.

 What Should You Do If You Can’t Pay Off a Business Loan On Time?

 We’ve repeatedly alluded to the inevitability of unforeseen expenses.
 Well, sometimes, these expenses can prevent you from paying off your business loan on time.
 Thankfully, there are several solutions you can try before resorting to extreme measures:

 1. Contact Your Finance Company Immediately

-If you aren’t sure you’ll be able to cover your upcoming monthly payment, don’t wait until it’s due and hope for the best.
+If you aren’t sure you’ll be able to cover your future monthly payment, don’t wait until it’s due and hope for the best.
 Instead, pick up the phone and explain your dilemma to your business lender.
 Remember, defaulting hurts both parties.
 Your business lender does not want you to default and therefore has a set procedure for avoiding this outcome.
 They may be able to extend your loan or lower your monthly payment.